What is Mohs Surgery?

 Mohs micrographic surgery is distinct from routine surgical excision.
 With the Mohs technique, Affiliated Dermatology surgically removes the tumor and carefully maps, color-codes, and thoroughly examines the tissue microscopically on the same day of surgery.
 During this process, the surgeon evaluates 100% of the tissue margin to ensure that the tumor is completely removed prior to repair of the skin defect.
 Mohs micrographic surgery therefore results in the highest cure rate for complex skin cancers, up to 99%, while minimizing the removal of normal tissue.

 The Mohs surgical process involves a repeated series of surgical excisions followed by microscopic examination of the tissue to assess if any tumor cells remain.
-Some tumors that appear small on clinical exam may have extensive invasion underneath normal appearing skin, resulting in a larger surgical defect than would be expected.
+Some tumors that appear small on the clinical exam may have extensive invasion underneath normal-appearing skin, resulting in a larger surgical defect than would be expected.
 It is therefore impossible to predict a final size until all surgery is complete.
 As Affiliated Dermatology utilizes Mohs surgery to treat complex skin cancers, approximately half of all treated tumors require 2 or more stages for complete excision.

 Doctors at Affiliated Dermatology have received extensive training in Mohs surgery.
 Residency training provides the basic skill set for the Mohs technique, including skin cancer pathology, dermatopathology, dermatologic surgery, the repair of surgical defects, and training under other Mohs surgeons.
 Prospective patients may wish to learn more about Mohs surgery.
 If you have been diagnosed with a skin cancer for which Mohs surgery is indicated, we would be happy to discuss the procedure with you in further detail.
 Please click here to book a consultation with Affiliated Dermatology.